VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 refer to their data policy page, https://www.facebook.com/policy.php.

 ### YouTube

+EuPathDB maintains a presence on YouTube in the form of a [EuPathDB branded page](https://www.youtube.com/user/EuPathDB).
+This page provides tutorials on the use of our websites.

 YouTube also requires some information when users create an account, including an email address, and users may choose to provide a name and